Ranigad/LoveLiveEventCalculator/README.md

 LoveLiveEventCalculator
 =======================
 By: Ranigad
+C++

-Calculates end event points based on tokens and other information
+Calculates end event points based on tokens and other information.